Root steps down as England Test captain

 In the aftermath, Root said he wanted to stay on but now says "the timing is right" to step down.

+"It has been the most challenging decision I have had to make in my career but having discussed this with my family and those closest to me; I know the timing is right," said Root, who has not stepped down as an England player.

-"I am immensely proud to have captained my country and will look back on the past five years with enormous pride," he said.
+"I am immensely proud to have captained my country and will look back on the past five years with enormous pride.

 "It has been an honour to have done the job and to have been a custodian of what is the pinnacle of English cricket.